 During a traffic stop where the police officer suspects the driver of being intoxicated, they can administer a breath test where the driver blows into the breathalyzer for a few seconds before the device gives a BAC (blood alcohol concentration) reading.
 The legal limit is 0.08, meaning that if the results of the breathalyzer are 0.08 or greater, the driver is considered legally intoxicated and is vulnerable to DUI charges.

 The results of a breathalyzer are considered valid pieces of evidence in a DUI case.
 However, certain circumstances may render it inadmissible.
-If there was some sort of issue with how the breath test was performed, collected, or handled, you could potentially challenge the results.
+If there is an issue with how the breath test was performed, collected, or handled, you may be able to challenge the results.

 All rights reserved | Attorney Advertising